 Transfer Enrollment Guide

 As a transfer student, you have unique needs as you transition to NDSU.
 The University has created a Transfer Enrollment Guide to walk you through that process.
-Please click on the icon below for access to helpful information.

 Transfer Student Checklist

 If you are planning to live on campus, an application is available at www.ndsu.edu/reslife.

 - Complete and submit FAFSA (Free Application for Federal Student Aid)